SzymonGil/small-projects/README.md

 # test
-test repository for git learning and python
+repo for small projects created in python